-- 2. Module scope names defined, and therefore visible within a file or module, confusingly this is referred to as global scope in Python whereas global normally means visible from anywhere in other languages. - 3.
-Local scope names defined within a function or a class method - 4.
-Nested scope a slightly complex topic which I'll come back to in another topic.
-For now you can pretty much ignore this one!
+2. Module scope - names defined, and therefore visible within a file or module, confusingly this is referred to as global scope in Python whereas global normally means visible from anywhere in other languages.

+- 3. Local scope names defined within a function or a class method - 4.
+Class scope names defined inside classes, we'll touch on these in the OOP topic. - 5.
+Nested scope a slightly complex topic which you can pretty much ignore!

-Let's take a look at a piece of code that includes examples of all of these (except nested):
+Let's take a look at a piece of code that includes examples of all of these (except class and nested):